MaximeGuiliani/RaycastBrawlStarsExtension/README.md

 ### **Search**

-You can search for players, clubs, brawlers.
+You can search for players, clubs, and brawlers.
 The search result will be displayed in the table below.

 ### **Players**